codeforpdx/dwellinglybackend/README.md

     - Run + restart the server on changes:  `pipenv run flask run --reload`

 6. Test the app and view test coverage reports.
 Use of coverage reporting is recommended because the reports indicate test suite completeness and can locate defunct code in the code base.
-    - Run the test suite with coverage reporting:
-      - `pipenv run coverage run --branch --source=. -m py.test`
-      - View test coverage report: `pipenv run coverage report -m`
+    - Run the tests: `pipenv run test`
-      - Or, view report as a web page: `pipenv run coverage report html`.
+    - Coverage report as a web page: `python view_coverage.py`
-        - Open [localhost:5500/htmlcov/index.html](http://localhost:5500/htmlcov/index.html) (requires the server to be running)
-    - Run the test suite without coverage reporting:
-      - `pipenv run py.test`
+    - Or, view the coverage report in the console: `pipenv run coverage`

 Queries can be made with the Postman Collection link ( https://www.getpostman.com/collections/a86a292798c7895425e2 )